Skip navigation

 Expressionists is a story of friendships told through art.
 It examines the highly individual creatives that made up The Blue Rider, from Franz Marc’s interest in colour to Alexander Sacharoff’s freestyle performance.
 The women artists played a central role in the movement.
 Discover experimental photographs by Gabriele Münter alongside the dramatic paintings of Marianne Werefkin.

 Experience a collection of masterpieces from paintings, sculpture, and photography to performance and sound.
 This landmark exhibition is possible due to a collaboration with Lenbachhaus, Munich, who have offered Tate unprecedented access to their collection.
-It features over 130 works – brought together in the UK for the first time in 80 years.
+It features over 130 works – brought together in the UK for the first time in over 60 years.

 Supported by the Huo Family Foundation.
 Presented in the Eyal Ofer Galleries.